JosephJackels/ICS499Project/README.md

 - install mysql
 - create database with name and account
 - install angular
+- run backend as a Spring Boot Project
+- run frontend through npm
-- run backend and frontend projects simultaneously
+- run both projects simultaneously
+- '''console npm serve '''
 - api keys with environment variables matching the code are required

 ## API's we used: